geosolutions-it/MapStore2/docs/user-guide/catalog.md

 * *Layer tile size*: it represents tile size (width and height) to be used for tiles of all layers added to the map from the catalog source (`256x256` or `512x512`).
 For layers already loaded on the map, it is possible to change the tile size through the [Layer Settings](https://mapstore.readthedocs.io/en/latest/user-guide/layer-settings/#display) tool as usual.

-* *Server Type*: to choose the type of server from which the url of the entered CSW service comes.
+* *Server Type*: to specify the type of server the entered CSW service url comes from.
 The options are two: `Geoserver` or `No Vendor`which can be mapproxy, mapserver or other.

 !!! note
-    If set on **No Vendor** then *TILED* query parameter, for all layers added to the map from this source, is not sent to the remote csw server, and the `tiled` and `localizedLayerStyles` options are hidden in the layer parameters.
+    If the **No Vendor** is set, then [MapStore](https://mapstore.geosolutionsgroup.com/mapstore/#/) will not use any vendor option supported only by GeoServer in the OGC requests where this source is involved.

 * *Set Visibility Limit*: if checked and scale limits present in the WMS Capabilities (eg. MinScaleDenominator and/or MaxScaleDenominator), these will be automatically applied to the layer settings when a layer is added to the map from this source.